Arcadia-Science/arcadia-software-handbook/guides-and-standards/standard-source-control.md

 # Source control

-- This policy describes core software engineering policies at Arcadia Science, as it pertains to version control and data management.
+- This standard describes core software engineering standards at Arcadia Science, as it pertains to version control and data management.

 ## Git